mifi/lossless-cut/README.md

 - Lossless cutting of common video and audio formats
 - Take full-resolution snapshots from videos in JPEG/PNG format
 - Change rotation/orientation metadata in videos.
 Great for rotating phone videos that turns out the wrong way without actually re-encoding the video.
+- Manual input range of cutpoints
+- Can include more than 2 streams or remove audio track (optional)

 ## Installing / running